-Porto Travel Guide: 21 Things to Do in Porto
+Porto Travel Guide 2026: Best Things to Do in Porto

 Along the picturesque Douro River, Porto stands as a testament to Portugal's rich history, vibrant culture, and undeniable charm.
-Fortunate enough to call this city home for over five years, I realized the essence of Porto goes beyond the well-trodden tourist paths.
-This article reveals the 21 must-do experiences that will allow you to truly immerse yourself in the heart and soul of this enchanting city.
-Porto offers a unique blend of old-world allure and contemporary energy that captivates every visitor, from iconic landmarks to hidden gems and culinary delights to breathtaking viewpoints.
+I was fortunate enough to call this city home for over five years, and I discovered that the essence of Porto goes far beyond the well-trodden tourist paths.
+This guide covers 21 best things to do in Porto to help you truly immerse yourself in the heart and soul of this enchanting city.
+Moreover, Porto offers a unique blend of old-world allure and contemporary energy.
+From iconic landmarks and hidden gems to culinary delights and breathtaking viewpoints, the things to do in Porto are as diverse as the city itself.

 1. Clérigos Tower and Church: A Glimpse of Porto's Skyline

-The Clérigos Tower and Church, an architectural masterpiece designed by Nicolau Nasoni, commands attention with its Baroque elegance.
-Climbing the tower's spiral staircase rewards you with a panoramic view of Porto's red-tiled rooftops and the Douro River weaving through the city's landscape.
-Tickets prices to access the Tower, Church and Museum range from 5€ to 7.50€ depending on the season and if you're integrating a guided tour
+The Clérigos Tower and Church is an architectural masterpiece designed by Nicolau Nasoni.
+Climbing the spiral staircase rewards you with a panoramic view of Porto's red-tiled rooftops and the Douro River below.
+Tickets range from 5€ to 7.50€ depending on the season.
+This is one of the most iconic things to do in Porto for first-time visitors.

 2. Livraria Lello: A Booklover's Paradise

 Livraria Lello, often considered one of the world's most beautiful bookstores, transports you to a world of literary wonder.
 Its ornate wooden interiors and grand staircase inspired J.K.
 Rowling's depiction of Hogwarts' moving staircases.
 Whether you're looking to buy a book or not, you'll find this bookshop magical.
-An entrance fee of 5€ can be used as a discount for any product you acquire.
-We only advise you to go at an off-peak time to avoid the queues and have the place for yourself.
+An entrance fee of 5€ can be applied as a discount on any product you purchase.
+We recommend visiting during an off-peak time to avoid queues and have the place to yourself.

 3. Ribeira District: Where History and River Converge

-The Ribeira district epitomizes Porto's character - being one of the city's oldest areas, it is also one of the most beautiful.
-Cobblestone streets lined with colourful houses lead to the iconic Dom Luís I Bridge, connecting Porto with Vila Nova de Gaia.
-Enjoy a leisurely stroll along the riverfront, dine at traditional seafood restaurants, and feel the city's heartbeat while enjoying the landscape over the river.
+The Ribeira district epitomises Porto's character.
+It is one of the city's oldest and most beautiful areas.
+Cobblestone streets lined with colourful houses lead to the iconic Dom Luís I Bridge.
+Enjoy a stroll along the riverfront, dine at traditional seafood restaurants, and soak in the river landscape.
+Visiting Ribeira is, without question, among the essential things to do in Porto.

 4. Francesinha: A Culinary Indulgence